13 Scrum Master Interview Questions and Answers

 Describe a time when a project fell behind schedule.

-What’s one change you’ve had to make in the middle of a project?
+What is one change you have had to make in the middle of a project?

-It’ll be your task as a Scrum master to keep an eye on the needs of your team.
-As a Scrum master, you might have a one-on-one conversation to find out why a team member is falling behind—perhaps they’re overworked, don’t know how to use a tool, or are having personal issues.
-Then you can administer an appropriate fix, like spreading out the workload, or bringing in a subject matter expert to teach a tool or complete a portion of the task.
+It will be your task as a Scrum Master to keep an eye on the needs of your team.
+As a Scrum Master, you might have a one-on-one conversation to find out why a team member is falling behind—perhaps they are overworked, do not know how to use a tool, or are having personal issues.
+Then you can administer an appropriate fix, like spreading out the workload or bringing in a subject matter expert to teach a tool or complete a portion of the task.

 This might also involve creating an environment where team members feel empowered to speak up when they run into issues.